marcocipriani01/Hot-plate/README.md

 # Hot plate software

 Software for SMD soldering hot plates.
+Required components:

+- Arduino Nano
+- 104GT-2 thermistor
+- 4.7kΩ resistor
+- 10μF capacitor
+- Solid state relay (SSR)
+- A 260°C PTC hot plate
+- Kapton tape and/or thermal adhesive to secure the thermistor to the hot plate

+## Credits & license

 This project has been inspired, and/or uses pieces of code from the following other projects: